RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Platform-specific setup

-Not all systems are as simple to setup as what is described in the previous section, and in some cases there may be multiple ways to perform the configuration.
-Specifics for such systems will be covered here.
-Consider this a work in progress as there are many platforms supported by ES-DE.
+Not all systems are as simple to setup as what was described in the previous section, and in some cases there may be multiple ways to perform the configuration.
+Specifics for such platforms are covered below.

 ### Apple II